Anmol6/anmol6.github.io/_posts/2017-10-18-Lessons-from-my-internship.markdown

 Secondly, a good long-term thinker can be effective at prioritizing tasks.
 This is something I particularly struggled with.
-With the exciting growith in many areas of deep learning, it's easy to throw yourself at multipled exciting problems.
+With the exciting growith in many areas of deep learning, it's easy to throw yourself at multiple exciting problems.
 I too was in this place of short-term excitement about different problemss before realizing it made much more sense to finish a specific project to the end and have something to show for it.